Reduced Oxygen Breathing Device 2 (ROBD2)

 - HRT is the only program type.

 The ROBD2 uses Thermal Mass Flow Controllers (MFC) to mix breathing air and nitrogen to produce the sea level equivalent atmospheric oxygen contents for altitudes up to 40,000 feet.
 The MFC's are calibrated on a primary flow standard traceable to the National Institute of Standards and Technology (NIST).
 The system introduces pressure changes and gas expansion as a function of altitude.
 Several safety features are built into the device: prevention of over pressurization of the subject's mask, prevention of reduced oxygen contents below those being requested for a particular altitude and an emergency dump switch that will supply 100% O2 to subjects.
 The software is menu driven.
 Built-in self-tests verify all system component functionality before the operation of the system can begin.
 If any self-test fails the system will not operate.
-The system is designed to work with both bottled gases and gases produced by a Nitrogen/Air Generator (available separately).
+The system is designed to work with bottled gases.

 Environics offers an optional ROBD2 Simulator Accessory Package to simplify setup of a fully integrated system.